casamia67/Hi-Fi-Dual-Rack-Interface-for-moOde-Audio/README.md

 💡 Credits & Acknowledgments
 moOde Audio Player: Designed to complement the open-source audio ecosystem developed by Tim Curtis and contributors (moodeaudio.org).

-Developed with AI assistance and collaborative engineering support via Gemini AI.
+Developed with AI assistance and collaborative engineering.

 ## 📖 Installation Guide